tiared/notes.stuartpb.com/docs/vomitorium.md

 Man, it really is incredible how, like, I only notice the autocommit is about to happen *right when* I'd chicken out normally

+---

+gravestoning this (as it's redundant to the description I've added in emergent-behaviors.md)

-You know one funny thing is that I find myself missing commit messages
+> You know one funny thing is that I find myself missing commit messages

-like that thing I just did where I amended the file, waited ten seconds, then deleted it
+> like that thing I just did where I amended the file, waited ten seconds, then deleted it

-I considered turning off autocommit but then I was like "nah, this makes more sense as a, like, gravestone"
+> I considered turning off autocommit but then I was like "nah, this makes more sense as a, like, gravestone"